A medieval must-see by the beaches of Normandy

 {{ticket-block-triple}}

-Officially known as "Abbaye du Mont Saint-Michel," this UNESCO World Heritage Site attracts millions of visitors annually.
-The Abbey is on a picturesque island village in Normandy and offers history and unique charm due to its location and the fact it gets cut off from the mainland on a daily basis due to the local tides.
+The "Abbaye du Mont Saint-Michel," is a UNESCO World Heritage Site on a picturesque island village in Normandy and offers history and unique charm due to its location and the fact it gets cut off from the mainland on a daily basis due to the local tides.

-The abbey is on top of the island and is one of France's most iconic landmarks.
-The islands unique position means its actually cut off from the mainland everyday by the tide!
+The abbey is at the top of the island and is one of France's most famous landmarks.
+The islands unique position means it gets cut off from the mainland everyday by the tide (other than an access road)!
 Its one of the Europe's biggest tidal variations and rises and falls by up to 15-metres every 6 hours!
-It is fascinating to watch from both sides, the island and mainland!
+It is fascinating to watch!

-Mont Saint-Michel's history dates back to the 8th century (708) when Bishop Aubert claims to have been visited by the Archangel Michel 3 times in a dream and asked him to build a sanctuary in his honour on an island called Mont-Tombe, which at the time was simply a rocky island.
+The islands history dates back to the 8th century (708) when Bishop Aubert claims to have been visited by the Archangel Michel 3 times in a dream and asked him to build a sanctuary in his honour on an island called 'Mont-Tombe', which at the time was simply a rocky island.
 Bishop Aubert went on to built a small church on the island and dedicated to the Archangel Michel.